githubnext/monaspace/README.md

 Restarting is usually the only way to be 100% sure that the underlying machinery in the operating system picks up the new fonts.

 ### MacOS
-You can manually drag the fonts from the `fonts/otf` or `fonts/variable` directory into Font Book.
+You can manually drag the fonts from the `fonts/otf`, `fonts/variable`, and `fonts/frozen` directories into Font Book.

 There is also a script that automates the deletion of all Monaspace fonts from `~/Library/Fonts` and then copies over the latest versions.
 Invoke it from the root of the repo like: